neeleshca/DC3-Suffix-Array/README.md

-There are 2 file descriptors, file1 and file2 defined in lines 28 and 29. (main.cpp)
-file1 is the input file
-file2 is the output file

-STDIN is possible too.
+There are 2 input files, one is the data with which the suffix array is constructed.  (data.txt) The second contains the strings to search for.

 It is compiled with
 g++ main.cpp code.cpp